civol/HDLRuby/README.md

 <system name> instance name
 ```

-For example, system `mem8_16` system declared in the previous section can be
+For example, system `mem8_16` declared in the previous section can be
 instantiated as follows:

 ```ruby
 mem8_16 :mem8_16I
 ```

-It is also possible to declare multiple instance of a same system at time
+It is also possible to declare multiple instances of a same system at time
 as follows:

 ```ruby
 <system name> [list of colon-speparated instance names]
 ```

-For example, the following code declares two instances of the `mem8_16` system:
+For example, the following code declares two instances of system `mem8_16`:

 ```ruby
 mem8_16 [ :mem8_16I0, :mem8_16I1 ]
 ```

-Interconnecting instances, may require internal signals in the system.
+Interconnecting instances may require internal signals in the system.
 Such signals are declared using the `inner` direction.
 For example, the following code declares a 1-bit inner signal named `w1` and a
 2-bit inner signal named `w2`: